didiatworkz/screenly-ose-monitoring/README.md

 ## What is this?
-Screenly OSE Monitoring is a web-based application that is installed on a Screenly OSE Player at the same time.
-With this tool you can manage multiple OSE players in one interface.
+Screenly OSE Monitoring is a web-based application that is simultaneously installed on a Screenly OSE Player.
+With this tool, you can manage multiple OSE players via one interface.

-In addition to the visual status, you can also manage the assets of a player.
-Here it is possible to activate or deactivate assets, add new ones, edit them or simply delete them.
+In addition to its current display status, you can also manage the assets of a player.
+It is possible to activate or deactivate assets, add new ones, edit or simply delete them.

-By installing an extra extension on each player, it is also possible to display a "live image" of the player's output.
-This will then be displayed in the overview, too.
+By installing an add-on on each player, it is also possible to display a "live feed" of the player's output.
+This will then be displayed in the overview, as well.

 ![Screenshot show](http://www.atworkz.de/_git/monitor/manage.png)